dragondiver/anagram/docs/design/README.md

 The Quarkus module uses resteasy-reactive.
 The advantage is, that i can return the anagrams, while reading them from the stream.
 Thats just for fun ;-), but impressive.
+I did not add json to the response processing